AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The predicate printsym/1 takes one argument.
 If the argument is a symbol, the predicate prints a message indicating whether the symbol is of type PI_SYM or PI_UIA, and displays the name of the symbol.
-The function PI_printf() is used to send output to Prolog’s standard output.
+The function PI_printf() is used to send output to Prolog's standard output.
 Here is a conversation with the Prolog shell demonstrating the effects of running printsym/1.
 ```
 ?- [examples].